n8willis/opentype-shaping-documents/opentype-shaping-normalization.md

-Or, for example, in a particular script and language pairing, readers might expect or prefer certain sequences of diacritics to stack in a different order than the order their Unicode `Ccc` values dictate.
-A `locl` lookup could be used to implement the preferred reordering in a many-to-one <abbr>GSUB</abbr> substitution.
+Or, for example, in a particular script and language pairing, readers might expect or prefer certain sequences of diacritics to stack in a different order than the order their Unicode <abbr>Ccc</abbr> values dictate.
+A `locl` lookup could be used to implement the preferred reordering in a many-to-one <abbr title="Glyph Substitution table">GSUB</abbr> substitution.